myliheik/Apu-HIKET/README.md

 Check images in https://github.com/myliheik/Apu-HIKET/blob/main/notebooks/timeseries-mittalohkot.ipynb

 Note!
-In 2018-2021 the metadata has corrupted, so we don't know the date when the highest NDVI was recorded.
+In 2018-2021 the metadata has corrupted date information, so we don't know the date when the highest NDVI was recorded.
 But the date should be between the time range of 15.5.-31.7.

 The results are save in Allas.
 See the links below.